Samoyedcoin (SAMO) Price Tops $0.0199 on Major Exchanges

-Samoyedcoin (CURRENCY:SAMO) traded up 2% against the U.S. dollar during the 1-day period ending at 23:00 PM ET on February 25th.
-Over the last week, Samoyedcoin has traded down 9% against the U.S. dollar.
-Samoyedcoin has a market capitalization of $64.99 million and approximately $4.20 million worth of Samoyedcoin was traded on exchanges in the last 24 hours.
-One Samoyedcoin coin can now be bought for approximately $0.0199 or 0.00000051 BTC on exchanges.
+Samoyedcoin (CURRENCY:SAMO) traded up 4.3% against the US dollar during the 1-day period ending at 16:00 PM Eastern on February 28th.
+Samoyedcoin has a market cap of $64.88 million and $3.90 million worth of Samoyedcoin was traded on exchanges in the last day.
+During the last seven days, Samoyedcoin has traded down 0.5% against the US dollar.
+One Samoyedcoin coin can now be purchased for approximately $0.0199 or 0.00000048 BTC on popular exchanges.

 - stETH (Lido) (STETH) traded flat against the dollar and now trades at $3,479.19 or 0.06807369 BTC.